 Ultimately it's what happens when the system is highly skewed towards zero accountability.
 The cost to the individuals pursuing these cases is small and there's good upside risk: putting away child pornographers is great for your career.
 And the downside risk is HUGE!
 Failing to put someone away for it is going to make you look really bad.
 So reasonable people making reasonable decisions need never happen.

-> The vast majority of people don't find children sexually attractive.
+It's a minority crime - everyone speeds, drinks underage, steals office stationary.
+The vast majority of people don't find children sexually attractive.

 I hate to ask as I'm not a big fan of the meme, but I am really curious about the numbers.
 Do you have a source for that?